-Yuraygir Walking Experiences (YWE) was established to provide a unique, respected and best practice sustainable ecotourism business assisting walkers of all ages to enjoy, explore and experience the Yuraygir Coast Walk in northern New South Wales, Australia.
+Yuraygir Walking Experiences (YWE) was established in 2015 to provide a unique, respected and best practice sustainable ecotourism business assisting walkers of all ages to enjoy, explore and experience the Yuraygir Coast Walk in northern New South Wales, Australia.
 Through the success of this business, we will support the purchase and management of high conservation value land to augment and compliment the formal conservation reserve system in the Yuraygir and Coast Range area of the Clarence Valley.

 Annette has lived locally since 2003 with her parter and family of exceedingly sporty boys.
 As well as being our superb yoga teacher, she and Karen have the most important job: preparing beautiful food for our walkers!
 Annette takes an eclectic approach to catering which one walker once appropriately dubbed “gourmet home cooked”.
 She uses range of delicious and nutritious foods from local organic and seasonal fresh food to the largest extent possible.

 Phil is originally from Wollongong but left that world behind after catching a severe dose of “Minnie-itis”.
 He now drives our 14 seater mini-van, transferring walkers to and from their accommodation and walk start and finish points with good cheer and dry towels.
 If he is not surfing, he is probably watching his sons or grandsons playing soccer.

 Karen has lived here since 2000 and works with Annette to make yummy lunches for on the track and deserts.
 Karen also looks after book keeping and runs the office when Adrian occasionally disappears.
 For this we are truly grateful!